exakat/php-dictionary/dictionary.rst

 `Documentation <https://www.php.net/manual/en/language.operators.assignment.php>`__

-Related : :ref:`Use Alias <use-alias>`
+Related : :ref:`Use Alias <use-alias>`, , :ref:`Insteadof <insteadof>`, :ref:`References <reference>`

 .. _alias-types:

-Alias types
+Alias Types
 -----------

 An alias type is a short name for several types at once.
-Under the hood, alias type are union type.
+Under the hood, alias types are union type.

-PHP has some native alias type, such as iterable, which represents array | Traversable.
+PHP has some native alias types, such as iterable, which represents array | Traversable.
 Alias type are not available for customisation.

 The same rules applies to alias types than other types : for example, array | iterable produces a 'Duplicate type array is redundant' error.